PewDiePie: Production and output

 During the early portion of his YouTube career, Kjellberg did not hire any editor or outside assistance to help with his video output, stating he wanted "YouTube to be YouTube."
 While his early videos would simply feature raw footage, he later began to dedicate time to edit his videos.
 Swedish magazine Icon noted his use of the Adobe Premiere Pro editing software.
 On separate occasions, he later sought an editor and a production assistant to help with his content creation.
 Although now having an editor for his videos, in a 2017 video, he maintained that "I'm just a guy.
 It's literally just me.
 There's not a producer out there [...] there's no writer, there's no camera guy."
 In July of that same year, Kjellberg commented that a couple of months prior, he had an office and a limited number of employees assisting him with his content creation.

 Kjellberg has been noted by both himself and media outlets as prolific on the platform, having uploaded videos with a high frequency.
+In March 2012, Swedish newspaper Expressen reported that Kjellberg had uploaded at least one video per day for the seven months preceding their report.
+In March 2014, he adjusted his video production output, announcing he would be scaling down the frequency of uploads.
 By early 2017, he had uploaded almost 3,500 videos to his channel, around 400 of which have been made private.
 As a result, Kjellberg has made videos and statements expressing his feelings of burnout from frequently creating content for the platform and its effect on his mental health.
 In March 2017, Kjellberg commented that his channel was running on a daily output, stating, "[there's] a lot of challenges in doing daily content, [...] but I still really, really love the daily challenge—the daily grind—of just being like, 'hey, I'm gonna make a video today, no matter what.'
 And sometimes it really works, and sometimes it doesn't."